GouravGC/HR_Analytics_Dashboard/README.md

 ## 📈 Power BI Dashboard (If Available)

 An executive Power BI dashboard complements this project, offering interactive data exploration and drill-down capabilities not fully replicated in Streamlit.

-*(Link to Power BI Report or embed a screenshot if publicly accessible)*

 ![Power BI Dashboard Placeholder](powerbi/HR_Workforce_Dashboard.png)